List of Gargoyles characters: Gargoyles Task Force

 The Gargoyles Task Force is a division of the New York City Police Department's 23rd Precinct was formed during Part 3 of Hunter's Moon to find and counter or capture the gargoyles.
 They followed the gargoyles to St. Damien's Cathedral.
 Due to Matt's surreptitious stalling in hopes the clan could escape, they were unable to apprehend the clan.
 Issue three of the comic introduced the Task Force.

 Officer Morgan Morgan

 Morgan Morgan (voiced by Keith David) was a New York Police Department beat officer in Elisa's precinct, and Elisa's friend.
 During Halloween of 1996, he asked Elisa out to the Halloween party atop The Eyrie Building.
 Though she refused at first, she accepted after temporarily breaking up with Goliath (due to wanting a normal life).
 She ended up choosing Goliath, however.
 Morgan, knowing of her relationship with Goliath, suspected he was merely a rebound, but held no ill feelings towards Elisa.

 Officer Phil Travanti

-Phil Travanti was Morgan's partner first appeared in the episode Temptation, and was named in issue three of the comic.
+Phil Travanti (voiced by Jeff Bennett) was Morgan's partner first appeared in the episode Temptation, and was named in issue three of the comic.